Cycling in Costa Blanca: a cyclist's guide to Denia and Calpe - Cycling Weekly

 The area can offer plenty of quiet, flat roads that are ideal for time trial and team time trial training as well as recovery days, plus rolling hills and of course climbs.

-Fegan set up Train in Spain, and its popular Cafe de Ciclista, to host groups of amateurs as well as pros and is of course an advocate of the area, over its popular neighbour Calpe.
+Fegan set up Train in Spain, and its popular cake and bike hire provider Cafe Ciclista, to host groups of amateurs as well as pros.
+Of course he’s advocate of the area, over its popular neighbour Calpe.

 “Most longer rides [from Denia] begin with 20kms or so of easy, flat riding which allows riders to warm up before going into the climbs,” he says.